MrJPGames/WayFarerPlus/CONTRIBUTING.md

 **What will not be accepted:**
 - Features explicitly declined in Issues or previous PRs
 - Code aesthetics improvements (when not part of a refactor)
+- Any Pull Request made to Master (excluding sync after testing from dev -> master)
 - New bugs ;)